realm/realm-java/examples/objectServerActivityTrackerExample/README.md

 ## Build project

-1) Edit `io.realm.examples.objectserver.advanced.Constants` and set the proper URL to the Realm Sync server
+1) Edit `io.realm.examples.objectserver.activitytracker.Constants` and set the proper URL to the Realm Sync server
 2) Compile and install the app `./gradlew clean installDebug`

 ## Technical Details